 ABC SOUTH EAST NSW

-LAUDER: Jason Clare, good to talk to you this morning.
+LAUDER: Jason Clare, good to talk to you and get your views of what’s happening in our region and more broadly.
 Thanks very much.

 MEDIA CONTACT: ARLEY BLACK 02 9790 2466